 Every good esports event will have a team of backstage whizzes pulling the strings.
-Here’s what you need to know about them…
+We asked experienced esports broadcast director and producer to help explain what you need to know about them…

 What do production crew do?

 Putting on a live esports broadcast production requires a massively vast selection of different skills and people to bring a live show to air.
 There are creative elements, technical challenges, project coordination tasks, and the most crucial part about live broadcast – you only get once chance to get it right!